debug-ito/quick-answer/README.md

 When you press the button, your intension is shown in your partner's device (in the upper side of the screen.)

-When you don't touch the button for a while, both buttons will go back to grey.
+By default, when you don't touch the button for a while, both buttons will go back to grey.
 Your partner's device will show "?", meaning that your intension is unknown.

+The above behavior is changed if you check the "Keep" box by pressing it.
+If the "Keep" box is checked, the buttons won't go back to grey automatically, but they keep its current state.
+If you want to reset the button's state, just press it again.

 Under the hood, the two devices communicate with each other over Wi-Fi and a MQTT broker.